theode-roy/WiimotePairFrankenstein/README.md

 WiimotePair merged with community fixes and some of my own

 Forked from EemilAhonen to add in their fixes more easily.
-Original can be found here: [here](https://github.com/dolphin-emu/WiimotePair/).
+Original can be found [here](https://github.com/dolphin-emu/WiimotePair/).